-Your daughter will be spending some of her most influential years in our care, where she will make leaps and strides in her emotional, social, physical and intellectual development.
-These early years are key and how she is supported and how happy she feels at school is just as important as how and what she learns.
+Your child will be spending some of their most influential years in our care, where they will make leaps and strides in their emotional, social, physical and intellectual development.
+These early years are key and how they are supported and how happy they feel at school is just as important as how and what they learn.

 Meet our Deputy Head Pastoral, Mrs Tessa Davey